getcarina/getcarina.com/_tutorials/preview-jekyll-with-docker-on-windows.md

 ---
-title: Preview a Jekyll Site with Docker on Windows
+title: Preview a Jekyll site with Docker on Windows
 permalink: docs/tutorials/preview-jekyll-with-docker-on-windows/
 topics:
   - docker